zoha-ahref/Hirst-dot-painting/README.md

 # Hirst-dot-painting
-Hirst 10x10 dot painting in Python
+Hirst 10x10 dot painting in Python using Turtle module